AdrianVispalia/LoRa_GeoNet/README.md

 Proyect with the purpose of creating a long range, low cost messaging infrastructure using LoRa technology.

+Do you want to send messages between 2 phones without using the conventional cellular network?
+With this project, you can!
+You need:
+- 2 phones
+- 2 or more esp32 with LoRa antennas and batteries

+> The range between 2 LoRa devices can be higher than 10 Km if they are within line of sight!

+The steps required:
+1. Download and change the code to fit your devices
+2. Compile it and upload it to the boards
+3. Set the LoRa devices close to the phones and within line of sight of each other
+4. Connect your phone to the WiFi of the closest LoRa device
+5. Open your browser and put on the URL the IP or the network router
+6. You can now send messages!

 ## Getting started

 This project needs you to create a file `secrets.h` inside the project folder with the content: